wpengine/headless-docs/guides/getting-started/deploy-app/cli/README.md

 }
 ```

-Replace `repo` with the repo you want to connect to your app.
+Replace `repo` with the GitHub repo you want to connect to your app.
 Your repo consists of the GitHub organization or user and the repo name.

 For example, the GitHub repo https://github.com/matt-landers/headless-summit2020 is represented by `matt-landers/headless-summit2020`.
 Notice that it is just the repo URL without `https://github.com/`.

-`region` can be set to one of the following:
+Set the `region` to one of the following:

 - `EU-W` - Europe West
 - `UK` - United Kingdom